 Due to the rampant prescription drug abuse in America, you might be asking the question is Xanax a narcotic.
 Maybe you have a prescription for Xanax.
 The answer is that Xanax is not a narcotic of either the legal or medical variety.
-Drugs considered narcotics are typically used to manage pain and have a high potential for abuse.
+Doctors prescribe narcotics to manage pain and have a high potential for abuse.
 The Controlled Substance Act classifies Xanax as a Schedule IV benzodiazepine, sometimes known colloquially as benzos.

-Even though Xanax is not a narcotic, it does have the potential to be abused.
-It is used primarily to manage anxiety and works as a sedative by depressing the central nervous system.
+Even though Xanax is not a narcotic, individuals can potentially still abuse the drug.
+Doctors prescribe to help people manage anxiety.
+Additionally, the drug slows the central nervous system.
 Any time a drug that works on the nervous system or brain is taken out of medical context, it has the potential to be addictive.
-If you use Xanax as a coping mechanism or in any other way than what was intended and need to know is Xanax a narcotic, you could be setting yourself up for addiction.
+If you use Xanax as a coping mechanism or in any other unintended way, you could be setting yourself up for addiction.

 Signs and Symptoms of Xanax Addiction

-Xanax is very commonly abused and is ranked right after opiates in terms of popularity.
-A tolerance can easily be built up for this drug.
+When it comes to prescription drug abuse, benzos are right behind opiates.
+It’s easy for a user to build up a tolerance.
 Those addicted to Xanax can quickly start taking very high doses.
 People who abuse Xanax don’t always display typical symptoms of being high, but they may display other signs of abuse such as drowsiness, irritability, blurred vision, headache, lack of focus, swollen hands or feet, and slurred speech.
 If you see a combination of these signs, you’re likely seeing a person who has already reached a high level of Xanax ingestion.

 The Xanax withdrawal timeline can also take a psychological toll.
-Those taking abnormally high doses of Xanax are also susceptible to a series of more serious symptoms including suicidal thoughts, depression, hostility, hallucinations, seizures and chest pain.
-Addiction to Xanax and other benzos must be discontinued in a safe and supervised environment.
-Sudden stoppage could cause serious mental issues.
+Those taking abnormally high doses of Xanax are also susceptible to a series of more serious symptoms including suicidal thoughts, depression, hostility, hallucinations, seizures, and chest pain.
+Therefore, Xanax addiction treatment must take place in a safe and supervised environment.
+When an individual stops using, it could cause serious Xanax withdrawal symptoms.
 As with any other addiction, a period of therapy is also needed to help addicted persons learn to live a sober lifestyle.

 Detox Helps You Recover from Xanax Addiction

 When people take large doses of Xanax over a long period of time, they will naturally ask is Xanax a narcotic.
 Maybe they have become addicted and withdrawal symptoms from this drug can be very dangerous.
 They may also experience rebound symptoms of whatever issue they were prescribed Xanax for in the first place.
-It’s important to detox from Xanax in a safe environment like Serenity House Detox & Recovery in Florida.
+It’s important to undergo a benzodiazepine detox program in a safe environment like Serenity House Detox & Recovery in Florida.
 Our drug and alcohol detox centers in Florida offer: